bazelbuild/bazel/faq.md

 Do you have binary releases?
 ----------------------------

-No, but we should.
+Not yet, but we are actively working on this.
 Stay tuned.

 I use Eclipse/IntelliJ.
 How does Bazel interoperate with IDEs?